Speaking to Buffalo Niagara Partnership, Hochul touts state economic development efforts in one word: Micron

 Micron intends to spend $100 billion over 20 years creating an estimated 9,000 jobs for manufacturing computer chips at the 1,400-acre White Pine Commerce Park in Clay, near Syracuse.
 It's the kind of this-can-never-happen moment every big upstate city has daydreamed about.

-Up to 10,000 construction jobs, 10,000 direct jobs and 15,000 indirect jobs stemming from state and federal incentives, she said, "extends a message that we are business friendly."
+The jobs stemming from state and federal incentives for the Micron project, she said, extend "a message that we are business friendly."
 And she didn't mind adding a bit of political spin this election season, reminding her Buffalo Niagara Partnership audience that Republican opponent Lee Zeldin voted in Congress against the $280 billion bill that invests in science and technology.

 People are also reading…